The Eight Best Outdoor Swimming Pools in Brisbane for 2023

-Come summer in Brisbane, you can be forgiven for thinking you're living in a Billy Idol song.
-Yes, it's hot in the city, both day and night.
+Come summer in Brisbane, you are frequently searching for ways to cool off.
 Hiding in air-conditioned comfort is one way to beat the heat, but having fun outside is all part of living in Queensland.
-That's where outdoor pools come in, offering the ideal way to cool off while enjoying the warm climate.
+That's where Brisbane outdoor pools come in, offering the ideal way to cool off while enjoying the city's warm climate.

 Throughout the length and breadth of the city, there are plenty of places to take a dip, both during sun-strewn hours and balmy evenings.
 So where should you enjoy a swim, splash around and soak away the scorching temperatures?
-Here's eight outdoor pools to try out.
+Here's eight of the best outdoor pools in Brisbane to try out.

 There's much to enjoy at the city oasis that is the Spring Hill Baths: the central location, the year-round operating hours and the heated waters, just to name a few of its many conveniences.
 There's also a long list of classes, if something more than a waterlogged chill-out session is your thing.
 So far, so good — and then there's the historical angle.
 The heritage-listed swimming spot's main claim to fame its status Brisbane's first in-ground pool, and it comes complete with classic-styled changing rooms and grandstand seating as a result.
 Whether pacing laps for fitness, or getting wet during a dive-in movie, there's no other place like this rare water-dwelling gem.